Preiļupe

-The Preiļupe (Prelka) is a stream in Latvia (Latgale) in Riebinu, Preiļu and Vārkava counties.
-It is 19 km long and is a left tributary of the river Feimanka.
+The Preiļupe (Prelka) is a stream in Latvia (Latgale) in Riebinu, Preiļu and Vārkava municipalities.
+It is 19 km long and a left tributary of the river Feimanka.
 Its source is Salmejs Lake, from which it flows westward, through the city of Preili, and then into the Feimanka in the area of Škilteri.
-Its estimated terrain elevation above sea level is 124 metres.
+Its estimated terrain elevation is 124 metres above sea level.